GoogleCloudPlatform/DataflowTemplates/v1/README_Cloud_PubSub_to_Datadog.md

 the Cloud KMS key.
-For additional details about encrypting your API key parameter, see the <a href="https://cloud.google.com/kms/docs/reference/rest/v1/projects.locations.keyRings.cryptoKeys/encrypt">Cloud KMS API encryption endpoint</a>.For more information check out <a href="https://docs.datadoghq.com/integrations/google_cloud_platform/?tab=project#log-collection">Datadog's log collection process</a>.
+For additional details about encrypting your API key parameter, see the <a href="https://cloud.google.com/kms/docs/reference/rest/v1/projects.locations.keyRings.cryptoKeys/encrypt">Cloud KMS API encryption endpoint</a>.
+For more information check out <a href="https://docs.datadoghq.com/integrations/google_cloud_platform/?tab=project#log-collection">Datadog's log collection process</a>.